Kamalani Dung: Junior

 As a junior, Dung made her debut in the Pac-12 Conference for Cal.
-The Cal Golden Bears were highest ranked no.15 that year.
+The Cal Golden Bears were highest No.15 ranking nationally that year.

 Dung quickly found her place as an ace pitcher during her first season with the bears.
 She made 33 appearances with 27 starts and ranked through the top 10 in all major pitching categories in the PAC 12: ERA (1.96), wins (19), batters struck out (186), innings pitched (160.2), opposing batting average (.181).
 She struck out a career-best 15 batters against Fordham.
 Dung also threw the first perfect game for the Golden Bears in almost a decade, being the first perfect game since 2010, and the first perfect game of her career, during her first collegiate appearance in Hawaii while striking out 12 against UTEP in March.
 She was nominated Most Valuable Pitcher on the Malihini Kipa Aloha All-Tournament Team after playing the University of Hawaii.
+2018 Conference Newcomer of the Year Awardee.

+Helped Cal secure a top 20 national seed heading into the NCAA tournament.